Tinkerforge/doc/source/Hardware/Bricks/Master_Brick.rst

 -----------

 The Master :ref:`Brick <product_overview_bricks>` is a microcontroller board used for two purposes.
-First of all it is equipped with four :ref:`Bricklet <product_overview_bricklets>` ports and therefore ideally suited for applications where a great many of Bricklets are used.
+First of all it is equipped with **four** :ref:`Bricklet <product_overview_bricklets>` ports and therefore ideally suited for applications where a great many of Bricklets are used.

 Secondly, the Master Brick can be used for communication purposes.
-When building a Stack the lowermost Master Brick acts as the master of this Stack and routes all communication between the boards of the Stack and the PC.
-Other Master Bricks in the Stack detect this and does not act as master.
+When building a stack the lowermost Master Brick acts as the master of this stack and routes all communication between the boards of the stack and the PC.
+Other Master Bricks in the stack detect this and does not act as master.
 They are only provide their attached Bricklets.

-In the simple case the communication with a Stack is routed over the USB connection of the master.
-This interface can be changed with :ref:`Master Extensions <product_overview_master_extensions>`.
-There are Master Extensions for cable based or wireless interfaces.
-Master Extensions will be plugged on the topside of the master.
+In the simple case the communication with a stack is routed over the USB connection of the master.
+This interface can be changed with :ref:`Master-Extensions <product_overview_master_extensions>`.
+There are Master-Extensions for cable based or wireless interfaces.
+Master-Extensions will be plugged on the topside of the master.
 The master detect them and use this additional interface.

-Also it is possible to control the device low level via a **I2C**, **SPI** or **UART (serial)** interface from other microcontroller boards (:ref:`Low Level Concept <pi_llpi>`).
-A direct interface for Arduinos is provided by our :doc:`Tinkershield </Hardware/Tinkershield>`.
+In the future it will be possible to control the device low level via a **I2C**, **SPI** or **UART (serial)** interface from other microcontroller boards (:ref:`Low Level Concept <pi_llpi>`).
 Since the firmware is opensource it is of course possible to program the device directly (:ref:`On Device Programming <pi_odpi>`).